calypsonet/keyple-demo-ticketing/src/common/README.md

 ## License

-This library is part of the Keyple Demo project and is licensed under the MIT License.
+This library is part of the Keyple Demo project and is licensed under the BSD 3-Clause License.